Great Stories to Discover on Florida’s Historic Coast

 Florida’s Historic Coast is one of the state’s most beloved destinations.
 Visitors are drawn to the unique sense of place in St. Augustine, the oldest city in North America.
 They indulge in luxurious resort amenities and world-class golf in Ponte Vedra Beach, enjoy 42 miles of pristine shoreline, and take part in exceptional year-round outdoor adventures.
 There’s always a reason to stay just one more day.

 Whether the original travel plan includes exploring St. Augustine’s rich history, admiring its architecture, art, music, and attractions, relaxing on the beaches, or enjoying a golf-and-spa escape at one of Ponte Vedra Beach’s upscale resorts—visitors always discover so much more.
-Here are some compelling experiences and story ideas that capture what makes guests long to return again and again.
 There’s always more to explore on Florida’s Historic Coast.

 Celebrate America’s 250th in the Nation’s Oldest City